eurostat/eurostat-map.js/README.md

 ### Map frame

-Choose the style of the map frame.
+Choose the style of the map frame (the rectangle around the map).

 | Method                               | Type          | Default value                  | Description                                                                                         |
 | ------------------------------------ | ------------- | ------------------------------ | --------------------------------------------------------------------------------------------------- |